EU preparing to charge Gazprom in antitrust case

 Lithuania, which has complained to the Commission about Gazprom, is claiming almost $2 billion compensation from the company at an international arbitration in Stockholm for allegedly “unfair” gas prices.
 It pays more for gas than any other EU state, according to the Commission.

-Additional reporting by Nerijus Adomaitis in Oslo and Vladimir Soldatkin in Moscow; Editing by Charlie Dunmore and Mark Potter
+Additional reporting by Nerijus Adomaitis; Editing by Charlie Dunmore and Mark Potter